nickyhajal/world-domination-summit/_content/academies.md

 		<h4>Summary</h4>
 		Lots of people dream of down-sizing to reduce their debt, to focus on what's important, or to facilitate the creation of a new community (think my brother want's to move in with me and my husband, or I'd love to invite my aging Mom to live with us).
 So what are the possibilities, challenges, and realities of taking the plunge toward tiny?
 If you've considered tiny living, then this is a chance to learn from the experts who have put their passion and knowledge into establishing tiny house communities.
 Come learn what's possible in a micro-house, within the city boundaries, and within our collective understanding of "getting along in tight quarters."

-As seen on Portlandia!
-The quintessential Portland lampoon which was filmed at Caravan: http://ecowatch.com/2015/02/26/portlandia-life-inside-a-tiny-house/

 		<!-- <h4>About Dee Williams
 		Dee Williams of Portland Alternative Dwellings is a builder, teacher, author.
 She’s co-owner of Portland Alternative Dwellings (www.padtinyhouses.com), a company founded on the principle that everyone can build the life they dream.
 Dee's memoir, The Big Tiny (2014 Penguin/Random House), chronicles her journey toward voluntary simplicity, life in a micro-house, and the realization that there’s nothing better than a chance to say “Thank You” and “I Love You.”
 Really.
 Seriously.
 Dee lives in Olympia, Washington in an 84-sq.ft house, which is the epi-center of something more massive than the ever-expanding universe... and that place is called “HOME.”